Swallowtail23/mtgc/README.md

 that IP address only.

 ### MySQL ###
+Work to be done here to automate first setup.
 - Database structure is noted in setup/mtg_new.sql
 - You will need to run the sql file in your MySQL context
 - You will also need: